Sanur Bali, Indonesia Travel Guide

 Burgers and steaks

 Finding strictly gluten-free options remains a challenge.
-Soy sauce (often wheat-containing) and various thickeners are common in Indonesian cooking.
+Soy sauce (often wheat-containing) and various thickeners are frequently found in Indonesian cooking.
 Rice is naturally gluten-free.
 Communicate clearly about your allergy.

 Carry a Translation card describing your allergies if needed.